Office of Sustainability: Climate Change / Adaptation (4020P)

 Percent Increase in Green Business Certified in San Mateo County Compared to Average Percent Increase in Certifications Across the Nine Bay Area Counties

-- Complete an update to the Government and Community Climate Action Plans
+- Complete updates to the Government and Community Climate Action Plans

-- Continue to expand the Green Business Program, especially in under-served communities
+- Continue to expand the Green Business Program, especially in disadvantaged communities